A categorical action of the shifted $q=0$ affine algebra: Shifted affine algebra

-Similarly to the dot version $\dot{\Uu}_{q}(\SL_2)$ of $\Uu_{q}(\SL_2)$ that introduced in \cite{BLM}, the shifted $q=0$ affine algebras we introduce below is also an idempotent version.
+In \cite{BLM}, they introduce the dot version (or idempotent modification) $\dot{\Uu}_{q}(\SL_2)$ of $\Uu_{q}(\SL_2)$, since our motivation comes from their geometric construction, the shifted $q=0$ affine algebras we introduce below is also an idempotent version.
 This means that we replace the identity by the direct sum of a system of projectors, one for each element of the weight lattices.
 They are orthogonal idempotents for approximating the unit element.
 We refer to part IV in \cite{Lu} for details of such modification.

 Throughout the rest of this article, we fix a positive integer $N \geq 2$.
 Let